Hear From Our Youth

 Entangled by Lim Rui Qi Phoebe, Carmelita Angelica Josopandojo, Cathleen Briggita Kandou, Dionisius Odycio Laviano

-Our essay writing competition for youths aged 17 to 25 aims to foster understanding, empathy, and proactive engagement in addressing the severe consequences of drug abuse.
+Youths were invited to contribute essays in a nationwide competition held in conjunction with Drug Victims Remembrance Day to foster understanding, empathy, and proactive engagement in addressing the severe consequences of drug abuse.

-Through their essays, Singaporean youths shared personal stories and experiences, highlighting the psychological and social consequences of drug abuse, including its effects on mental health and relationships.
+The competition received overwhelming support from schools and the public, with many of our youths contributing well-researched critiques, personal stories and experiences intimately highlighting the psychological and social consequences of drug abuse, including its effects on relationships and mental health.

 Student Essays